vonfalk/storm-javavis/doc/01-Storm/01-Type_system.md

 * **Classes**

-  Classes works like in Java.
-They are always heap-allocated, and since pointers are passed to functions, they look like references.
+  Classes work like in Java.
+They are always heap-allocated and storage is reclaimed using garbage collection, and since pointers are passed to functions, they look like references.
 Storm generally looks at classes more like values than Java, for example: the `==` operator will compare the objects and not just see if the two objects are the same object (this is not implemented yet!).
 However, it is up to each language to decide on the exact semantics of equality checks.
 All classes either directly or indirectly inherits from the `Object` class

 * **Actors**